Helmut Käutner: Biography

 His 1956 film Der Hauptmann von Köpenick was nominated for the Best Foreign Language Film at the 29th Academy Awards.
 Three years later, his film The Rest Is Silence was entered into the 9th Berlin International Film Festival.
-He died in Castellina in Chianti, Italy.
 Käutner made two films for Universal Pictures in Hollywood: The Restless Years (1958) and A Stranger in My Arms (1959).
 However, neither of them received critical success and Käutner was unhappy with the lack of creative freedom he had, so he returned to Germany.
+He died in Castellina in Chianti, Italy.